 Dave De Young

-Dave De Young has more than 30 years of experience in a variety of financial, technology, logistics, and business development roles.
-With a B.B.A in Finance and Economics from Western Michigan University, Dave has worked for multi-national companies, holding a variety of positions, including Manager of Information Systems, CFO, and Director of Logistics.
-Dave also excels in financial governance, accounting operations, product pricing, and business analysis.
+Dave De Young has more than 35 years of experience in a variety of manufacturing, finance, technology, logistics, and business development roles.
+With a B.B.A in Finance and Economics from Western Michigan University, Dave is a highly experienced professional manager having worked within a national bank holding company and within an international manufacturing holding company.
+He held a wide range of positions, including CEO, CIO, CFO, Director of Business Development and Director of Logistics.
+Dave excels in roles requiring executive leadership, operational management, financial governance, accounting operations, product pricing, mergers and divestitures, and general business analysis.

-With his technology experience, including the management of over $4 million in technology expenditures annually, Dave assists DWH clients across various industries with their IT & telcom operations, implementation, and development.
-His work includes virtualized processing, data storage and enterprise backup systems, disaster recovery, VoIP telephony, network security and WAN systems.
-Dave’s experience as a CFO allows him to work with companies as they look to improve their financial governance, as well as assist with growth initiatives, including business strategy development, new products and markets, and business model redesign.
+Dave’s experience as a CEO and CFO allows him to work with companies as they look to improve their financial governance, and undertake growth initiatives, including business strategy development, new products and markets, and business model redesign.

-Dave currently serves as board chair of Greater Ottawa County United Way and has previously held the role of treasurer, executive committee member, and volunteer committee chair.
-He also serves on the Board of Trustees for the Imagine Charter High School and Loutit District Library.
+Dave currently serves on the Board of Trustees for the Imagine Charter High School and Loutit District Library.
+He is the former board chair for the Greater Ottawa County United Way where he previously held roles as treasurer, executive committee member, and chair of volunteerism.
 He has also served as board member and treasurer for the Council on Alcoholism & Drug Abuse, Vestry of St. Luke’s Episcopal Church, and March of Dimes Campaign co-chair.